TO SUBSCRIBE TO KATHY'S E-NEWS ABOUT ANIMAL RESCUE PROJECTS THAT SHE IS INVOLVED WITH:

 Kemah, Tx

-Note: Some photos were taken with a friend's borrowed camera and the camera's date-recording function is malfunctioning (hence the incorrect dates on the photos)
+Note: Some photos were taken with a friend's borrowed camera and the camera's date-recording function was malfunctioning (hence the incorrect dates on the photos)

 "...Synchronistically, I was driving back out early that evening, to pick up a forgotten supply for preparation for Ike, when a cat I had never seen before slinked across the street in front of me, with the telltale adornments of motherhood swinging auspiciously above the pavement.
 Ike rescue had officially begun, with only hours to complete the mission..."